brycewray/hugo-site/content/posts/2020/09/ignition-sequence-start.md

 <div class="yellowBox"><p><strong>Note</strong>: Unlike the <a href="/posts/2020/09/normal-persons-guide-static-websites">last</a> <a href="/posts/2020/09/normal-persons-guide-static-website-hosting">two</a> posts, this one very definitely is for <strong>only</strong> my fellow web geeks&mdash;and, anyway, they&rsquo;re the only folks likely to be using <a href="https://firebase.google.com" target="_blank" rel="nofollow">Firebase Hosting</a>, I would think.</p></div>

-I mentioned in a footnote to my [latest post](/posts/2020/09/normal-persons-guide-static-website-hosting) that my “[lurch](/posts/2020/09/goodbye-hello-part-5)” among hosts now has this site on Firebase.
+I mentioned in a footnote to my [previous post](/posts/2020/09/normal-persons-guide-static-website-hosting) that my “[lurch](/posts/2020/09/goodbye-hello-part-5)” among hosts now has this site on Firebase.
 If you’ve read both the original “[Goodbye and hello](/posts/2020/07/goodbye-hello)” and its semi-[retconned](https://www.merriam-webster.com/words-at-play/retcon-history-and-meaning) [second part](/posts/2020/07/goodbye-hello-part-2), you may remember my describing why I chose **not** to use Firebase.
 If so, you then may also wonder what changed my mind.

 Actually, there were multiple reasons: